Misha Kessleris a suicide attempt survivor.

-Misha Kessler is a young professional living in Washington, D.C.
-I photographed him at the American Association of Suicidology's (AAS) annual conference in Los Angeles on April 11, 2014 and interviewed him later via telephone.
-He was 23 years old at the time.
+I photographed Misha Kessler at the American Association of Suicidology’s (AAS) annual conference in Los Angeles on April 11, 2014 and interviewed him later via telephone.
+He was 23 years old and living in Washington, D.C., at the time.

 My high school was a very supportive environment.
 It was a Jesuit school, and Jesuits are basically very liberal Catholics, so they were very supportive.
 They were very open and they invited me to be open about being gay.
 The administration was extremely helpful.
 It didn’t necessarily negate my fellow students being completely homophobic, but it was certainly helpful to be able to be myself, to be encouraged to know myself for who I was.